gscrow/dressipi-com/customers/success-stories.markdown

     copy: Success Story
     url: "/contact"
   color: "#F0F0F0"
-description: Dressipi works with some of the UK’s biggest retailers, helping them become more profitable, more customer-centric and more efficient.
-Discover who they are.
+description: "Dressipi's long-term clients are some of the world’s leading retail brands.
+These brands share a common goal of seeking to offer their customers unbeatable experiences by delivering best in class recommendations and prediction scores."
 sections:
 - title: Trusted by leading brands
   subtitle: